Impersonation with webapps#

 3. Click on + New Webapp and select Code Webapp.

 4. Select the library with which you want to build your webapp.
+For standard webapps, you can choose either Flask or FastAPI as backend framework.
+Examples are provided for both.

 The webapp aims to build a dataset present in the project; for example, you will build the web_history_prepared dataset.